 Table 10.1-1: List of IHE Integration Profiles and Document Types They Support

-1915 10.2 Integration Profile Options
+10.2 Integration Profile Options

-Options that may be selected for this Integration Profile are listed in the table 10.2-1 along with the Actors to which they apply.
+Options that may be selected for this Integration Profile are listed in Table 10.2-1 along with the Actors to which they apply.
 Dependencies between options when applicable are specified in notes.